jgraup/advanced-custom-fields-nav-menu-field/readme.txt

 * Initial Release.

 == Upgrade Notice ==

 = 2.0.0 =
+Fixed issue with selecting the Menu's containing element.

+= 2.0.0 =
 You now have support for ACF v5, and when the code is read, it makes fewer people cry!